Hot Water Bath Vs Cold Water Bath – Which One Is Better According To Ayurveda?

 Should You Take A Hot Or Cold Shower After A Workout?

 Taking a hot water shower after a workout may be more beneficial as it does not affect your training gains and may even boost your strength and performance.
 This is particularly helpful for sports such as climbing, wrestling, or karate (6).
-A cold shower, on the other hand, may not aid in post-exercise recovery.
-However, it may help reduce cardiac stress (7).
+A cold shower, on the other hand, may not aid in post-exercise recovery, but there are other cold shower benefits, which also include improving heart health by reducing cardiac stress (7).
 It is important to note that research is limited in this regard.

 Hence, you can choose a hot or a cold shower based on your preference.